 University of Minnesota

-(interviewed by Jayci Robison, Ph.D. student at Oklahoma State University on 12/3/21
+(interviewed by Jayci Robison, Ph.D. student at Oklahoma State University on 12/3/21)

 What initiated your interest in a multitude of quantitative research methods and thorough methodology?

 “My undergrad major was in psychology, and I was exposed to quantitative psychology as a research field.
 I was reading those papers, and I felt very energized, and I was very interested in that type of research.
 When applying to grad school, I considered both quantitative psychology and I-O psychology.
 Eventually, I chose I-O psychology because it’s more than just the numbers and messages written in an abstract way; you can actually see things play out substantively, which can inspire more research questions and methods.
 I was still interested in quantitative psychology, so I continued following the topics and methods I was interested in, and eventually started to write papers focused on those methods.
 And that’s how I got involved with research methods.”